patternfly/patternfly/README.md

 the library?](https://pf4.patternfly.org/guidelines#variables)

 #### Browser Support
-PatternFly 4 is supported on the following browsers:
+PatternFly 4 is supported on the latest version of the following browsers:
 - Chrome
 - Firefox
 - Safari